Gas Collection System Operations

 Making gas collection actually work

 A sobering reality is that installing a landfill gas collection and control system (GCCS) in a landfill is not the finish line but the starting point.
-If the gas collection system does not actually work and perform at a high gas collection efficiency, it’s game over.
+If the GCCS does not actually work and perform at a high gas collection efficiency, it’s game over.

 The Problem: Gas Collection Systems Perform Poorly, with little Oversight